Ambassadors

 Scholar Bowl allows students to learn and showcase their knowledge while still having fun.
 As a competitive club, the team travels to other schools and competes in trivia-style face offs with tough competitors.
 Sponsors: Chris Durbin & Amy Cope

 HHS Spanish Club is open to anyone who wants to join, members range from freshman to seniors.
 Members of the club meet several times a year to take part in seasonal activities that have to do with Spanish culture.
-Sponsors: Twyford/Buchtel/Cope
+Sponsors: Buchtel/Cope/Goforth

 Student Council is a group of students from each grade level that work together to make student life better.
 Student council plans the homecoming dance, coronation, the homecoming week activities, and the pep assembly.
 They work after school and weekends to get the job done.
 Some other accomplishments of the Student Council include food pantry donation for both the Thanksgiving and Christmas holidays.
 Student Council hosts trivia night, and they contribute to the creation of more healthy choice options in the cafeteria.
 Sponsors: Danielle Case and Stephanie Buchtel